Metrics

 Here is a sample code snippet demonstrating how to retrieve and print metrics on Grafana:

-This will start a simple HTTP server with /metrics
+This will start a simple HTTP server with /metrics endpoint enabled.
+Metrics will now available

 at: http://localhost:8080/metrics